 - Think before you post.
 Today's rant, practical joke or flame may come back to haunt you.

-- Think before you pose.
-Your private video, photo or Snapchat may go public.
+- Your private video, photo or Snapchat may go public.

 - Regularly review your contacts, circles, friends and followers.
 They may not be your BFFs.